clement-destephen/clement-destephen.github.io/_posts/2022-09-01-harmonic-monochord.markdown

 <p>&nbsp;</p>

 The string vibrations are further amplified by a wooden resonator made with flame maple and beech.
-The sound is purely acoustic, not involving any pickup system.
+The sound created is acoustic, and does not involve any pickup system.

 <p>&nbsp;</p>

 ### Recordings

-Here are a few recordings exploring a combination of a "bass" harmonic used as a root note and various subsets of the harmonic series:
+Here are a few recordings exploring a combination of a "bass" harmonic used as a root note and various subsets of the harmonic series.
+For those recordings the string was tuned to the frequency of 128 Hz.

 <p align="center">
     2-1 | 2-3 | 2-4 | 2-5 | 2-7 | 2-8 | 2-9 | 2-11 | 2-12 | 2-13 | 2-15 | 2-16